-In sales, you learn that the best closing arguments are those that invoke powerful emotions.
+In sales, you learn that the best closing arguments invoke powerful emotions.
 Your insecurity and fear are the all-time best closing tools.
 Are you a victim of these sales tactics through organized religion?

 Science tells us we have core fears from which all other fears, phobias, and anxieties arise.
 These include fears include: